scaleoutsystems/power-consumption-tutorial/README.md

  Power-consumption-pytorch
 ```

-where the 'data' directory contains the 'power.npz' file.
+where the `data` directory contains the `power.npz` file.

-The following command will connect your client to the FEDn network specified in 'client.yaml'.
-Please fix the path of the 'power.npz' and 'client.yaml' files according to your local setup.
+The following command will connect your client to the network specified in `client.yaml`.
+Please fix the path of the `power.npz` and `client.yaml` files according to your local setup.

 > [!NOTE]
 > Make sure that the Docker deamon is running on your system.